Walid-Alakk/House-Sales-Price-Prediction-in-King-County-USA/README.md

 ## The project is structured into five modules:

 ***Importing Data:***
-Load the necessary libraries and the dataset, and display its structure and data types.
+Load the necessary libraries and the dataset, and display its structure and data types.\n
 ***Data Wrangling:***
 Clean the data by handling missing values and removing unnecessary columns to prepare the dataset for analysis.
 ***Exploratory Data Analysis:***